Series Overview

 Our goal for Part 1 is to create a program that can:

-1. Accepts a list of task (could be via configuration files like YAML or JSON)
+- Accepts a list of tasks (could be via configuration files like YAML or JSON)

 Why start here?

-Before we can get into complex distributed systems, we need to understand how to manage a single process.
+Before tackling complex distributed systems, we need to understand how to manage a single process.
 If we can't reliably run a build script on one machine, we certainly can't manage hundreds of them across a cluster.
 In the context of a PaaS (Platform as a Service), the task orchestrator is the "brain" that decides what runs, where it should live, and how to ensure it stays alive.

-find the source code for this part [here](https://github.com/coderoyalty/orchestration-system/tree/mini-ci-engine
+find the source code for this part here

 First, we'd have to define a task model.